chirontorudrapaul/CAN_v5/README.md

 ## Project Description

-**CAN** is a modern, AI-powered e-commerce platform designed for fashion retail.
+CAN is a modern, AI-powered e-commerce platform designed for fashion retail.
 Built with Next.js, TypeScript, and MongoDB, it features a stylish storefront, a robust admin dashboard, and an AI stylist to help users find the perfect look.
 CAN aims to deliver a seamless shopping and management experience for both customers and store admins.

----

 ## Team Members & Roles

-This project is a group effort by three members, each contributing to different parts of the platform:
+This project was built by a team of three, each focusing on different areas:

-- **Chironto Rudra Paul** worked mainly on the admin panel, handling both the frontend and backend.
+- **Chironto Rudra Paul** mainly worked on the admin panel, handling both the frontend and backend.
-- **Najir Hossain Sahinur** focused on the user interface, developing both frontend and backend features for the customer side.
+- **Najir Hossain Sahinur** focused on the user interface, developing features for both the frontend and backend on the customer side.
-- **Arnob Das** managed the database and took care of testing to ensure everything runs smoothly.
+- **Arnob Das** managed the database and took care of testing to make sure everything runs smoothly.

----

 ## Setup & Installation